mechmotum/skijumpdesign/joss-paper/paper.md

 # Summary
 Over the past three decades an evolution has occurred toward freestyle skiing and snowboarding involving aerials in terrain parks at ski resorts hosting dedicated jumping features [1].
-Today more than 95% of ski resorts have such jumps but these rarely, if ever, involve formal or detailed design or engineering.
+Today more than 95% of US ski resorts have such jumps but these rarely, if ever, involve formal or detailed design or engineering.
 Although usually tested and modified before being opened to the public, they are often simply fabricated based on the past experience of the builder in jump construction.